The Daleks’ Master Plan 11-12

 Me: Katarina.

 Sue: Yes, her.
-Well, if she can be counted as a companion then Sara must be one, too.
+Well, if she’s counted as a companion, Sara must be one too.
 She did loads more stuff – she spoke in complete sentences for a start.
 She travelled in time more than Katarina ever did.
-And she saved the Doctor’s life at the end, so she must count.
+And she saved the Doctor’s life at the end.

 Me: So what?
-All she did was die for her trouble.
-If she had listened to the Doctor, she’d still be alive now.
+All she did was die for her troubles.
+If she’d listened to the Doctor, she’d still be alive now.

 Sue: I suppose so.
 But at least she died trying to save the Doctor’s life.
 I liked her.
 She counts.
 Hey!
-Hang on a minute – has Steven just saved the day by flipping a switch so the machine is put into reverse?
+Hang on a minute – has Steven saved the day by flipping a switch that’s put the machine into reverse?

 Me: Yes.

-Sue: So why didn’t the Doctor do that five minutes ago?!
+Sue: Why didn’t the Doctor do that five minutes ago?!

 Sue: It probably looked terrible.

 Sue: In that case, it probably looked incredible.
 Maybe this is where all the money went.
-It would explain a great deal.
+It would explain a lot.

 Sue: Not The Tenth Planet Episode 4?

-Me: Forget about The Tenth Planet Episode 4.
+Me: Forget The Tenth Planet Episode 4.
 This is much more interesting.
-I never knew that the final episode was so intense.
+I never realised the final episode was so intense.
 I really wish we could see it.

-When the dust has settled, the Doctor holds up a crablike embryo, all that remains of a Dalek (“Ewwww!”), and then Steven recites the names of the dead.
+When the dust finally settles, Steven recites the names of the dead.
 It’s chilling stuff.

-Me: And it’s over.
+Me: And it’s finally over.
 The Daleks’ Master Plan.
 Beat you, cock.

-Sue: I really feel like I’ve accomplished something.
-Do I get a badge or something?
+Sue: I feel like I’ve accomplished something.
+Do I get a badge?

-Me: Actually, I do have some ming-mong epaulettes to go with your Sara Kingdom catsuit.
+Me: Actually, I do have some epaulettes to go with your Sara Kingdom cat suit.

 Sue: Stop it.

 This is where things get complicated.
-This story was so drawn out, Sue can’t remember what she thinks about it.
-She admits that the last episode was a blinder, but when I remind her about the earlier episodes she keeps getting stuck on that 1920s film set.
+This story was so long, Sue can’t remember what she thinks about it any more.

-Sue: I really don’t know.
-It’s impossible to give this a single mark.
-3 out of 10, maybe?
+Sue: I don’t really know.
+It’s impossible to give it a single mark.
+Three out of 10, maybe?
 Is that too harsh?
-4 out of 10?
+Four out of 10?
 The Monk was good, I suppose.
-Is a 6 too high?
-That bit on the film set.
+Is six out of 10 too high?
+I mean… that bit on the film set.
 Oh dear.
 And it didn’t half go on.
 It could have been a tight six-parter.
-Maybe a 4?
-The last episode might have been a 7 or 8.
-It’s complicated.
+Maybe four out of 10?
+The last episode could have been a seven or an eight.
+Oh, it’s complicated.

 She gets her calculator out.

-Sue: OK, I think it’s fair to say that some of it was rubbish and some of it was very good.
-I’ll have to split it right down the middle, just to be fair.
+Sue: Okay, I think it’s fair to say that some of it was rubbish and some of it was very good.
+I’ll have to split it down the middle, just to be fair.